+1-868-638-6062

 • Ecosystem and community-based approaches: Implementing strategies for adaptation, mitigation (including REDD+), and disaster risk management.

-• Climate-proofing local green enterprises (LGEs): Enhancing the resilience of LGEs and livelihoods.
+• Climate-proofing local green-blue enterprises (LGEs): Enhancing the resilience of LGEs and livelihoods.

 • Research and knowledge sharing: Focusing on climate change and disaster impacts, vulnerabilities, solutions, and leveraging local and traditional knowledge.